uhasker/getting-things-done-in-next-js/src/chapter4/02-react-state.md

 The component renders for the second time.
 Because React remembered that `count` was set to `1`, the component will render with `count` set to `1`.

-### Adding a Form
+### Using State with a Form

-Let us now add the form for creating a new task.
+Let us return to our task management application and add the form for creating a new task.
 Enter the `task-list.tsx` file and import React at the top:

 ```js